Avro Lincoln: Origins

 The Avro Lincoln originated from a design produced by Roy Chadwick as a development of the earlier Lancaster bomber which had been produced with the purpose of conforming with the requirements of the Specification B.14/43.
-Known initially as the Lancaster IV and Lancaster V, the envisioned aircraft, while bearing considerable similarity to the Lancaster, featured numerous improvements, such as the adoption of stronger, longer span, higher aspect ratio (10.30 compared with 8.02) wings along with two-stage supercharged Rolls-Royce Merlin 85 engines fitted within Universal Power Plant (UPP) installations.
-The new bomber also possessed an enlarged fuselage that accommodated increased fuel and bomb loads and allowed up to 11 tons of various armaments and equipment fittings including the Grand Slam bomb to be carried.
-It had a higher operational ceiling and longer range than its Lancaster predecessor, being capable of a maximum altitude of 35,000 ft and a maximum range of 4,450 mi.
+Known initially as the Lancaster IV and Lancaster V, the envisioned aircraft, while considerably similar to the Lancaster, had numerous improvements such as the adoption of stronger, longer span, higher aspect ratio (10.30 compared with 8.02) wings, and two-stage supercharged Rolls-Royce Merlin 85 engines fitted within Universal Power Plant (UPP) installations.
+The new bomber also had an enlarged fuselage that accommodated increased fuel and bomb loads and allowed up to 11 tons of various armaments and equipment fittings, including the Grand Slam bomb, to be carried.
+It had a higher operational ceiling and longer range than the Lancaster, with a maximum altitude of 35,000 ft and a maximum range of 4,450 mi.

 The prototype Lancaster IV, later renamed the Lincoln I, was assembled by Avro's experimental flight department at Manchester's Ringway Airport.
 According to aviation author Kev Delve, development of the Lincoln had proceeded relatively smoothly.
 On 9 June 1944, the prototype conducted its maiden flight from Ringway Airport.
 Testing of the prototype quickly proved it to have favourable flight characteristics.
-In February 1945, the first production Lincoln was completed.
+In February 1945 the first production Lincoln was completed.

 The type was mainly produced at Avro's Woodford, Cheshire and Chadderton Lancashire factories; additional aircraft were also constructed by Armstrong Whitworth at their Coventry facilities.
 Separate production lines were also established in Canada and Australia, although, as a consequence of the end of the war, production in Canada was halted after only a single aircraft had been constructed.
-Production in Australia went ahead: the Lincolns that were manufactured there were operated by the Royal Australian Air Force (RAAF).
+Lincolns were manufactured in Australia and operated by the Royal Australian Air Force (RAAF).

-During early 1945, the British Government immediately set about restoring the country to a peacetime stance, which involved the demobilisation of the military and, more specifically, the disbanding of many squadrons of the Royal Air Force (RAF) as a part of cost-saving measures.
+From early 1945 the British Government set about restoring the country to a peacetime stance, with drastic reductions to the armed forces including the disbanding of many squadrons of the Royal Air Force (RAF).
 A new emphasis was soon placed on 'quality over quantity' during the rationalisation process, seeking to employ fewer but more capable aircraft to perform their envisioned roles; while there was no longer any urgency in bringing new types of aircraft into service, limited procurement of equipment that fell within this ethos did proceed.
 In accordance with this aim, the British Air Ministry proceeded to formulate and release Specification B.14/43, which sought an improved piston-engined heavy bomber to replace the wartime four-engine bombers, the Short Stirling, the Handley Page Halifax, and the Avro Lancaster.